dev1virtuoso/eliza-ctss/RECONSTRUCTION-CARD.md

 However, this was not included in the emulated system.
 Luckily, the source code for this was included in the CTSS source code tapes so it was possible for us to build `L` under the ELIZA account and proceed with this as the loader for ELIZA.
+(As of 1st February 2025 this has now been incorporated back into the base ctss-kit.)

 ## Fix potentially missing code in ELIZA